sap-tutorials/sap-btp-sdk-android/tutorials/cp-sdk-android-wizard-app/cp-sdk-android-wizard-app.md

 ## Prerequisites
 - You have [Set Up a BTP Account for Tutorials](group.btp-setup).
 Follow the instructions to get an account, and then to set up entitlements and service instances for the following BTP services.
     - **SAP Mobile Services**
-- Installed [Android Studio 4.2.x](https://developer.android.com/studio/archive).
-Please use the specified version.
+- Installed Android Studio 4.2.x or higher.
 - [Downloaded](https://developers.sap.com/trials-downloads.html?search=sdk%20for%20android) and [Installed](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/android/setup.html) version 3.4.x of the SAP BTP SDK for Android.
 - Created a Google account.